Nonprofit Clemency Foundation

-CAN-DO is a 501(c) 3 nonprofit foundation that advocates Clemency for All Nonviolent Drug Offenders.
+CAN-DO is a 501(c) 3 nonprofit clemency foundation in Malibu, CA, that advocates Clemency for All Nonviolent Drug Offenders.
 CAN-DO has access to numerous cases, many of which are presented on this website.
 We focus primarily on women because the CAN-DO

 Founder, Amy Povah, vowed to never forget the women she served time with when she left FCI Dublin after President Clinton commuted her sentence on July 7, 2000.
 She lived up to that vow and remains in personal contact, via Corrlinks, (the inmate email system) with over 70 women in prisons, nationwide.

 CAN-DO is committed to educating the public about the conspiracy law and mandatory minimums that have led to many cases of injustice where minor participants in a drug conspiracy case receive more time than the kingpin, due to the plea bargain process that provides an escape valve for the most culpable who “cooperate” and punish the least culpable for their inability or unwillingness to provide, “substantial assistance.”

 Over the last 30 years, the female prison population has grown by over 800%.
 The male prison population grew 416% during the same time period.
 Women are less likely to turn on their significant other than a man.
 For this reason, women represent the worst cases of injustice that CAN-DO has encountered.
 In many cases, all the men in a conspiracy case are already free and the woman is the only one still serving time, even though she was the least culpable, or in some cases, merely guilty by association.